 A Peasant's Life in The Middle Ages

-For peasants in the Middle Ages life was one of toil.
 Most people in the Middle Ages lived in small villages of 20 or 30 families.
 The land was divided into 3 huge fields.
 Each year 2 were sown with crops while one was left fallow (unused) to allow it to recover.
 Each peasant had some strips of land in each field.
-Most peasants owned only one ox so they had to join with other families to obtain the team of oxen needed to pull a plough.
-After ploughing the land was sown.
+Most peasants owned only one ox so they had to join with other families to obtain the team of oxen needed to pull a plow.
+After plowing the land was sown.
 Men sowed grain and women planted peas and beans.

 A history of games